 These candidates may require a little more time to get up to speed, but with on-the-job training, they’ll be ready to hit the ground running.

-2. They possess transferable skills
+2. Do they possess transferable skills?

 Transferable skills can be utilised across roles and aren’t company or function-specific.
-This can include soft skills such as effective communication and problem-solving, as well as a mix of hard and soft ones like project or team management.
+This can include soft skills such as effective communication and problem-solving, as well as a mix of hard and soft skills like project or team management.

 Compared to technical skills such as data analysis, coding, or accounting, transferable skills can be assets across functions and industries.
 They are also developed throughout the course of the career or part of one’s personal attributes.